mischegoss/glutenfreenycvs/README.md

 To understand Error Boundaries and how to  use them, I followed React's Error Boundaries [tutorial.](https://reactjs.org/docs/error-boundaries.html)

+To understand RegExp and how it worked, I used [JavaScript RegExp Reference](https://www.w3schools.com/jsref/jsref_obj_regexp.asp)

 Finally, to handle async functionality, a fellow student on Slack pointed me to the direction of [Making Google Maps work with React](https://www.klaasnotfound.com/2016/11/06/making-google-maps-work-with-react/) tutorial.